uclanlp/awesome-fairness-papers/README.md

 5. [Men Also Like Shopping: Reducing Gender Bias Amplification using Corpus-level Constraints](https://www.aclweb.org/anthology/D17-1323), Zhao, Jieyu  and Wang, Tianlu  and Yatskar, Mark  and Ordonez, Vicente  and Chang, Kai-Wei, 2017
 4. [LOGAN: Local Group Bias Detection by Clustering](https://www.aclweb.org/anthology/2020.emnlp-main.155), Zhao, Jieyu  and Chang, Kai-Wei, 2020
 1. [Reducing Gender Bias in Abusive Language Detection](https://www.aclweb.org/anthology/D18-1302), Park, Ji Ho  and Shin, Jamin  and Fung, Pascale, 2018
-1. [Gender Bias in Coreference Resolution](https://www.aclweb.org/anthology/N18-2002), Rudinger, Rachel  and Naradowsky, Jason  and Leonard, Brian  and Van Durme, Benjamin, 2018
-1. [Gender Bias in Coreference Resolution: Evaluation and Debiasing Methods](https://www.aclweb.org/anthology/N18-2003), Zhao, Jieyu  and Wang, Tianlu  and Yatskar, Mark  and Ordonez, Vicente  and Chang, Kai-Wei, 2018
 1. [On Measuring and Mitigating Biased Inferences of Word Embeddings](https://arxiv.org/abs/1908.09369), Dev, Sunipa and Li, Tao  and Phillips, Jeff M  and Srikumar, Vivek, 2019
 1. [Examining Gender Bias in Languages with Grammatical Gender](https://www.aclweb.org/anthology/D19-1531), Zhou, Pei  and Shi, Weijia  and Zhao, Jieyu  and Huang, Kuan-Hao  and Chen, Muhao  and Cotterell, Ryan  and Chang, Kai-Wei, 2019
 1. [Racial Bias in Hate Speech and Abusive Language Detection Datasets](https://www.aclweb.org/anthology/W19-3504), Davidson, Thomas  and Bhattacharya, Debasmita  and Weber, Ingmar, 2019
 1. [Social Biases in NLP Models as Barriers for Persons with Disabilities](https://www.aclweb.org/anthology/2020.acl-main.487), Hutchinson, Ben  and Prabhakaran, Vinodkumar  and Denton, Emily  and Webster, Kellie  and Zhong, Yu  and Denuyl, Stephen, 2020
 1. [Perturbation Sensitivity Analysis to Detect Unintended Model Biases](https://www.aclweb.org/anthology/D19-1578), Prabhakaran, Vinodkumar  and Hutchinson, Ben  and Mitchell, Margaret, 2019
-1. [UNQOVERing Stereotyping Biases via Underspecified Questions](https://www.aclweb.org/anthology/2020.findings-emnlp.311), Li, Tao  and Khashabi, Daniel  and Khot, Tushar  and Sabharwal, Ashish  and Srikumar, Vivek, 2020
 1. [OSCaR: Orthogonal Subspace Correction and Rectification of Biases in Word Embeddings](https://arxiv.org/abs/2007.00049), Dev, Sunipa and Li, Tao  and Phillips, Jeff M  and Srikumar, Vivek, 2020
-1. [CrowS-Pairs: A Challenge Dataset for Measuring Social Biases in Masked Language Models](https://www.aclweb.org/anthology/2020.emnlp-main.154), Nangia, Nikita  and Vania, Clara  and Bhalerao, Rasika  and Bowman, Samuel R., 2020
 1. [Women's Syntactic Resilience and Men's Grammatical Luck: Gender-Bias in Part-of-Speech Tagging and Dependency Parsing](https://www.aclweb.org/anthology/P19-1339), Garimella, Aparna  and Banea, Carmen  and Hovy, Dirk  and Mihalcea, Rada, 2019
 1. [Towards Understanding Gender Bias in Relation Extraction](https://www.aclweb.org/anthology/2020.acl-main.265), Gaut, Andrew  and Sun, Tony  and Tang, Shirlyn  and Huang, Yuxin  and Qian, Jing  and ElSherief, Mai  and Zhao, Jieyu  and Mirza, Diba  and Belding, Elizabeth  and Chang, Kai-Wei  and Wang, William Yang, 2020
 1. [Type {B} Reflexivization as an Unambiguous Testbed for Multilingual Multi-Task Gender Bias](https://www.aclweb.org/anthology/2020.emnlp-main.209), Gonz{\'a}lez, Ana Valeria  and Barrett, Maria  and Hvingelby, Rasmus  and Webster, Kellie  and S{\o}gaard, Anders, 2020
 1. [Inflating Topic Relevance with Ideology: A Case Study of Political Ideology Bias in Social Topic Detection Models](https://www.aclweb.org/anthology/2020.coling-main.428), Guo, Meiqi  and Hwa, Rebecca  and Lin, Yu-Ru  and Chung, Wen-Ting, 2020
 1. [Media Bias, the Social Sciences, and {NLP}: Automating Frame Analyses to Identify Bias by Word Choice and Labeling](https://www.aclweb.org/anthology/2020.acl-srw.12), Hamborg, Felix, 2020
 1. [An Annotation Scheme for Automated Bias Detection in {W}ikipedia](https://www.aclweb.org/anthology/W11-0406), Herzig, Livnat  and Nunes, Alex  and Snir, Batia, 2011
-1. [Multilingual {T}witter Corpus and Baselines for Evaluating Demographic Bias in Hate Speech Recognition](https://www.aclweb.org/anthology/2020.lrec-1.180), Huang, Xiaolei  and Xing, Linzi  and Dernoncourt, Franck  and Paul, Michael J., 2020
+1. [Multilingual Twitter Corpus and Baselines for Evaluating Demographic Bias in Hate Speech Recognition](https://www.aclweb.org/anthology/2020.lrec-1.180), Huang, Xiaolei  and Xing, Linzi  and Dernoncourt, Franck  and Paul, Michael J., 2020
 1. [Mitigating Gender Bias Amplification in Distribution by Posterior Regularization](https://www.aclweb.org/anthology/2020.acl-main.264), Jia, Shengyu  and Meng, Tao  and Zhao, Jieyu  and Chang, Kai-Wei, 2020
 1. [Enhancing Bias Detection in Political News Using Pragmatic Presupposition](https://www.aclweb.org/anthology/2020.socialnlp-1.1), Kameswari, Lalitha  and Sravani, Dama  and Mamidi, Radhika, 2020
 1. [Examining Gender and Race Bias in Two Hundred Sentiment Analysis Systems](https://www.aclweb.org/anthology/S18-2005), Kiritchenko, Svetlana  and Mohammad, Saif, 2018